 by Steve Panizza

-“Steve has taken a scientific, logical, and practical approach in designing and building his instruments, and it was the voicing that ultimately won me over to rescue this instrument from the closed Racine parish upon the sale of their building.”
+“Steve has taken a scientific, logical, and practical approach in designing and building his instruments, and it was the voicing that ultimately won me over to rescue this (Steve's first) instrument from the closed Racine parish upon the sale of their building.”

 - John Miller